Type Ia supernova Hubble diagram with near-infrared and optical observations: Conclusions

 We obtained multi-epoch optical $UBVRI$ and single-epoch NIR $J$ and $H$ photometry of 16 SNe~Ia in the redshift range $z=0.037-0.183$.
 This sample doubles the leverage of the current SN~Ia NIR Hubble diagram.
 We analyzed this new data set together with 102 NIR and 458 optical LCs of normal SNe~Ia from the literature.
 Our findings can be summarized as follows.

-$\bullet$ a sub-sample of SNe with well-sampled NIR LCs (GOLD sample) allows template fitting with the stretch and the time of maximum as free parameters.
-We found that the optical and NIR stretches are nearly one-to-one related and that the time of $B$-band maximum light estimated from the NIR and optical LC fits are very close.
-This further reinforces the results of \cite{kri_04,kri_ir_temp} and \cite{2008ApJ...689..377W} who showed that smooth LC templates, the time axis of which is stretched according to the optical stretch parameter, accurately describe the rest-frame $J$ and $H$-band light curves within 10 days from $B$-band maximum.
+A subsample of SNe with well-sampled NIR LCs (GOLD sample) allows template fitting with the stretch and the time of maximum as free parameters.
+We find that the optical and NIR stretches are nearly one-to-one related and that the time of $B$-band maximum light estimated from the NIR and optical LC fits are very close.
+This further reinforces the results of \cite{kri_04,kri_ir_temp} and \cite{2008ApJ...689..377W} who showed that smooth LC templates, the time axis of which is stretched according to the optical stretch parameter, accurately describe the rest-frame $J$ and $H$-band LCs within 10 days from $B$-band maximum.
 This allowed us to estimate the NIR peak magnitudes of the SNe with under-sampled LCs, including our new sample.

+Based on simulations, we find that it is possible to estimate the NIR peak magnitudes with accuracy better that 0.025~mag with even a single observation if obtained within two to three days from the time of NIR maximum light.
+The accuracy decreases to $\sim0.12$ mag if the observation is obtained ten or more days after the time of NIR maximum light.

-$\bullet$ Our analysis confirms previous findings that SNe~Ia are at least as good standard candles in the NIR as in the optical, now with good statistics of $>100$ objects.
+Our analysis confirms previous findings that SNe~Ia are at least as good standard candles in the NIR as in the optical, now with good statistics of $>100$ objects.
 We find evidence that the NIR Hubble residuals weakly correlate with the LC shape parameter $\Delta M_{15}$ and the color excess $E(B-V)_\mathrm{obs}$, and for the first time we report a possible dependence on the $J_\mathrm{max}-H_\mathrm{max}$ color.
-The intrinsic luminosity scatter of SNe~Ia in the NIR is estimated to be around 0.08--0.10 mag.
+The intrinsic luminosity scatter of SNe~Ia in the NIR is estimated from the best-observed SNe to be around 0.10 mag.
 The weighted rms scatter of the Hubble diagram is $0.14\,\pm0.01$ mag in both $J$ and $H$, and SNe~Ia appear to be equally good standard candles in both bands.

+The intrinsic luminosity scatter derived from the SNe with under-sampled LCs is larger than that estimated from the best-observed SNe by a factor of $\sim1.5$ in $H$ band and by $\sim2$ in $J$ band.
+Together with the results of the simulations, this suggests that obtaining three times more SNe with single observation may be advantageous compared to obtaining one SN with well-sampled LC, especially if the observation can be obtained close to the NIR maximum.

-$\bullet$ compared to the optical, the corrections for the LC shape in the NIR are by a factor of 3.5 smaller.
+Compared to the optical, the corrections for the LC shape in the NIR are by a factor of 3.5 smaller.
 The extinction corrections are also smaller by an order of magnitude and consistent with low $R_V\simeq1.9$.
 Thus, possible systematic uncertainties associated with the LC shape and the extinction corrections are greatly reduced in the NIR.